18F/product-guide/_pages/discover/users.md

 - Defines the key users and consumers of the current process

-- Empathizes with their context, day to day activities, objectives, and goals
+- Empathizes with their context of day-to-day activities, objectives, and goals

 - Describes the key steps and activities in their current process and identifies pain points